cosmic-knowledge/docs/ideas/90-multiple.md

 ## New Ideas

 - Link aggregator for tags, etc. like [this](https://links.tiddlywiki.org)
-- Reimagine right click (and middle/N click)
+- Taking notes on a moving codebase or PDF (by file/symbol, etc.)
-- Taking notes on a moving codebase (file/symbol, etc.)
+- Projection of 1D information on 2D or 2 to 3

 ## Quasipanacea